mstable/mStable-contracts/contracts/emissions/README.md

 # Emissions Controller

-The weekly MTA rewards will be moved to an on-chain governance platform that allows MTA token holders, or their delegated account, to decide where MTA rewards are directed each week.
-This builds on the Staking V2 contracts that were recently launched that has voting power and voter delegation.
-This forum post describes the Emissions Controller which is the key piece of infrastructure to enable on-chain voting on MTA rewards.
+The Emissions Controller is an on-chain governance platform that allows MTA token holders, or their delegated account, to decide where MTA rewards are directed each week.This is similar to [Curve’s GaugeController](https://dao.curve.fi/gaugeweight).

-The MTA Emissions Controller will distribute weekly MTA rewards in accordance with the votes of the MTA stakers.
-This is similar to [Curve’s GaugeController](https://dao.curve.fi/gaugeweight).

 ## Design